Colombier, Saint Barthélemy: Nature Reserve

 The Nature Reserve protects underwater ecosystems, such as seagrass beds and coral reefs, which are home much biodiversity.
 The Reserve maintains several ecological moorings near the coast in Colombier Bay.

 Scientific monitoring is conducted in these moorings in order to better understand the evolution of these habitats.
 This monitoring allows scientists to monitor the health of these habitats and highlight the effect of protective measures.
 The coral reefs of Colombier are studied - the most recent results show an increase in coral presence by 9% between 2007 and 2008 with no significant bleaching.

 Marine flora

 Recent studies conducted by the Nature Reserve have identified over 50 different algae and 5 species of seagrasses.

 These seagrasses are flowering plants, not algae, and are mainly found in sheltered bays, such as Colombier.
-Two species of seagrasses can be cound in the bay:
+Two species of seagrasses can be found in the bay:

 Tortle Grass (Thalassia testudinum).
 Recognizable by its large, flattened, ribbon-like leaves, this seagrass houses many small organizations on its leaves.
 These small organizations serve as a food source for many animals.
 These "meadows" are the habitat of Lambis, sea urchins, sea stars, and green turtles.
 Green Turtle feed this grass, which is why it is called tortl grass.

 Manatee Grass (Syringodium filiforme).
 This grass is common in Saint-Barthélemy, where it grows up to 30m deep.
 Manatee Grass features thin, cylindrical leaves.